Birkhoff implies Quasi-topological: Introduction and summary of results

 The study of gravitational actions involving higher powers of the curvature has a long history and broad motivations.
 From an effective field theory perspective, terms of this nature arise as unavoidable high-energy corrections to general relativity (GR)~\cite{Donoghue:1994dn, Endlich:2017tqa}.
 Higher-curvature terms can improve the renormalizability of gravitational theory, though at the expense of new (and potentially problematic) degrees of freedom~\cite{tHooft:1974toh, Stelle:1976gc, Stelle:1977ry,Goroff:1985th}.
 Specific combinations of higher-curvature terms are predicted by different approaches to quantum gravity.
 This is the case, for example, in string theory --- though only the first few of these ``$\alpha'$ corrections'' are known explicitly~\cite{Fradkin:1984pq, Callan:1985ia,Fradkin:1985ys,Zwiebach:1985uq, Gross:1986mw, Metsaev:1987zx}.
 Higher-curvature modifications to gravity also play a role in cosmology, most famously in the model of Starobinsky inflation~\cite{Starobinsky:1980te}.
 Beyond these specific realizations, higher-curvature theories provide a useful laboratory for probing universality: when a statement holds across broad classes of deformations of GR, it points to a model-independent lesson~\cite{Wald:1993nt,Myers:2010xs, Myers:2010tj,Mezei:2014zla, Bueno:2015rda,Bueno:2015xda,Miao:2015dua,Bianchi:2016xvf, Bobev:2017asb, Bueno:2018yzo,Bueno:2022jbl}.

 Among the various possible higher-curvature theories, one class that has attracted considerable attention is \textit{quasi-topological gravities} (QTGs).
 The first examples of QTGs were found in 2010 almost simultaneously by two groups for two different purposes.
-On the one hand, a cubic-in-curvature interaction was identified in~\cite{Oliva:2010eb} while searching for beyond-GR theories that satisfy a Birkhoff theorem.
+On the one hand, a cubic-in-curvature interaction was identified in~\cite{Oliva:2010eb} while searching for beyond-GR theories that satisfy a Birkhoff theorem {--- which is not generically fulfilled in generic higher-curvature theories, see e.g. \cite{Pechlaner1966,Stelle:1977ry,Clifton:2006ug,Faraoni:2010rt,Capozziello:2011wg,Ghosh:2024tlk}}.
 On the other hand, an equivalent cubic-in-curvature interaction was identified in~\cite{Quasi} during a search for a holographic toy model for four-dimensional conformal field theories with distinct central charges $a \neq c$.
 After these initial discoveries, new examples of QTGs were identified first at quartic order in curvature~\cite{Dehghani:2011vu}, then quintic order~\cite{Cisterna:2017umf}, and finally at arbitrary order in the spacetime curvature and in all dimensions $D \ge 5$~\cite{Bueno:2019ycr, Bueno:2022res, Moreno:2023rfl,Moreno:2023arp}.\footnote{Early work on QTGs focused on \emph{polynomial} curvature invariants, and we adopt that focus here.
 Recent results show that allowing non-polynomial invariants yields theories that retain QTG properties and exist in four dimensions~\cite{Bueno:2025zaj} --- see also \cite{Chinaglia:2017wim, Colleaux:2017ibe,Colleaux:2019ckh}.
 In fact, such theories all have equations of motion that can be constrained by `lifting' certain two-dimensional Horndeski theories to higher-dimensions~\cite{Carballo-Rubio:2025ntd}.}